JuliaPy/SymPy.jl/docs/src/Tutorial/matrices.md

 ##### In `Julia`:

 A distinction is made between `ImmutableMatrix` and a mutable one.
 Mutable ones are mapped to `Julia` arrays, immutable ones are left as a symbolic object of type `SymMatrix`.
-The usual infix mathematical operations (but not dot broadcasting), 0-based indexing, and dot call syntax for methods are used with these objects.
+The usual infix mathematical operations (but not dot broadcasting), 0-based indexing, and dot call syntax for methods maay  be used with these objects.